-It’s no secret that the way to put an end to a sedentary lifestyle and improve your health is to simply get moving, says Dr. Arthur Agatston in his new book, The South Beach Wake-Up Call.
+It’s no secret that the way to put an end to a sedentary lifestyle and improve your health is to simply get moving, says Dr. Arthur Agatston in his book, The South Beach Diet Wake-Up Call.
 And yet, as he also points out, most of us don’t do it.
 According to recent statistics, about two-thirds of American adults report that they are physically inactive — that is, they are sedentary most of the time.
 And only about 22 percent of American adults say that they do any meaningful exercise at all.
-Even more disturbing is that now this sedentary way of life is endangering the health of many of our children as well.
+Equally disturbing is that this sedentary way of life is endangering the health of many of our children as well.

 Exercise can protect against many forms of cancer.
 More and more studies show that physical activity can reduce the risk of cancers of the breast, colon, endometrium (the lining of the uterus), prostate, and lung.
-Of these cancers, evidence is strongest for its protecting against breast and colon cancer, two of the most common.
+Of these cancers, evidence is strongest for the protective effect of exercise against breast and colon cancer, two of the most common.

-To learn more about these and other surprising benefits of exercise, and make exercise and movement a permanent part of your life, order Dr. Agatston’s new book The South Beach Wake-Up Call, which is available wherever books are sold.
+To learn more about these and other surprising benefits of exercise, and how to make exercise and movement a permanent part of your life, order Dr. Agatston’s book The South Beach Diet Wake-Up Call, which is available wherever books are sold.
 Get your copy today!